11 Powerful Fermented Indian Foods for Gut Health (2025 Guide)

 Fermented Indian foods for gut health help restore this balance.
 Through natural fermentation, they grow beneficial probiotics that repopulate your digestive tract with good bacteria.

-11 Fermented Indian Foods for Gut Health You Should Eat Weekly
+List of 11 Fermented Indian Foods For Gut Health

 1. Homemade Curd (Dahi)